 Since joining GEA in 2004, Martin has brought his construction experience into our investigations and has made significant contributions to value engineering on a number of projects.
 Most recently he has combined piling experience and geotechnical engineering skills in the formulation of detailed basement impact assessments (BIAs) and ground movement analyses (GMAs) for a number of complex basements required by planning authorities within London.
 He has carried out a number of retaining wall designs and ground movement analyses to satisfy the requirements of local authorities and their advisors in these respects and heads our Ground Movement Assessment Group.
 Increasingly Martin is involved in the assessment of the effects of structures on buried tunnels and pipelines.

-Based mainly in our Notts office, Martin is also responsible for health and safety within GEA and is a member of the AGS Safety Working Group.
+Heading up our Manchester Office, Martin is also responsible for Health and Safety within GEA and is a member of the AGS Safety Working Group.